yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_mdb_mongodb_cluster.html.markdown

 The `permission` block supports:

 * `database_name` - The name of the database that the permission grants access to.
+* `roles` - List of roles that the user is granted on the database.

 The `database` block supports: